jennylemieux/NLP_learn/README.md

 # NLP_learn
-notebooks and files from learning basic NLP technics
+notebooks and files from learning basic NLP techniques